Stamp Duty & Registration Charges in Goa — 2026 Guide

 • Paying stamp duty on wrong value: For agricultural land being converted to NA, stamp duty may need to be computed on the NA (non-agricultural) value — confirm with your advocate.

-• Not verifying encumbrances first: Register the property only after obtaining a clear EC (Encumbrance Certificate) and verifying the title chain.
+• Not verifying encumbrances first: Register only after obtaining a clear EC (Encumbrance Certificate) and verifying the title chain.
 Never pay stamp duty on a property with a disputed title.

-• POA-based registrations: If using a Power of Attorney for registration, ensure the POA is registered and specifically authorises the attorney to execute the sale deed.
+• POA-based registrations: Ensure the POA is registered and specifically authorises the attorney to execute the sale deed.
 An unregistered or general POA is not accepted.

-2. EC (Encumbrance Certificate) obtained — confirm no mortgage or charge on the property
+• EC (Encumbrance Certificate) obtained — no mortgage or charge on property

-5. Development Permission / CC obtained (if buying constructed property)
+• Development Permission / CC obtained (for constructed property)

-8. PAN cards of both buyer and seller (mandatory for transactions above ₹10 lakh)
+• PAN cards of both buyer and seller (mandatory above ₹10 lakh)

 Need Help with Property Registration in Goa?